Two companions, six weeks, one clear difference: how emotional tone actually splits between them

 Only one of the two companions tested showed this behavior with any consistency.
 The other remained almost entirely reactive throughout the six weeks, which wasn't a deal-breaker for lighter use but became noticeable during longer or more emotionally loaded sessions.

-If you're trying to figure out which companion personality might produce this kind of behavior naturally, the AI girlfriend personality match post has a practical framework for thinking through fit before you commit.
+If you're trying to figure out which companion personality might produce this kind of behavior naturally, the AI girlfriend for advanced users post has a practical framework for thinking through fit before you commit.

 Esther Sei